-R Calculating Providing an alternative a stochastic projection 1.5 An alternative A stochastic projection must may only be provided if: (1) (if the alternative projection is not a stochastic projection) not exceed the higher rate of return ; [deleted] (2) (if the alternative projection is not a stochastic projection), use assumptions consistent with the assumptions which apply to standardised deterministic projections in this Annex, unless the reasons for any inco inconsistency are: (a) reasonable; (b) explained to a retail client , with enough information for the retail client to be able to understand the difference between the alternative projection and any standardised deterministic projection being provided; and [deleted] (3) (if tl ne alternative projection is a stochastic projection) only be used if: (a) there are reasonable grounds for believing that a retail client will be able to understand it; (b) it is based on a reasonable number of simulations and assumptions which are reasonable and supported by objective data; and (c) the alternative projection is accompanied by enough information for the retail client to be able to understand the difference between the alternative projection and any standardised deterministic projection being provided. [deleted] (4) it is based on a reasonable number of simulations and assumptions which are reasonable and supported by objective data; (5) it is accompanied by enough information for the retail client to be able to understand the difference between the stochastic projection and the standardised deterministic projection being provided; and (6) it is presented in real terms where the accompanying standardised deterministic projection is required to be in real terms.
+R Calcu lating Providi ng an alternative a stochastic projection 1.5 An a alternati ive A stochastic projection must may only be provided if: (1) , native projection is not a stochastic projection) not exceed the of return; [deleted] (2) assu mptions native projection is not a stochastic projection), use consistent with the assumptions which apply to standardised projections in this Annex, unless the reasons for any inco inconsistency are: (a) reasonable; (b) explained to a retail client , with enough information for the retail client to be able to understand the difference between the alternative projection and any standardised deterministic projection being provided; and [deleted] (3) (if tl he alternative projection is a stochastic projection) only be used if: (a) there are reasonable grounds for believing that a retail client will be able to understand it; (b) it is based on a reasonable number of simulations and assumptions which are reasonable and supported by objective data; and (c) the alternative projection is accompanied by enough information for the retail client to be able to understand the difference between the alternative projection and any standardised deterministic projection being provided. [deleted] (4) it is based on a reasonable number of simulations and assumptions which are reasonable and supported by objective data; (5) it is accompanied by enough information for the retail client to be able to understand the difference between the stochastic projection and the standardised deterministic projection being provided; and (6) it is presented in real terms where the accompanying standardised deterministic projection is required to be in real terms.